What are Collaborations?

-- Copy and paste lecture notes that everyone can access.
+- Copy and paste notes that everyone can access.

-- Share with your students bullet-point lists or agendas for upcoming synchronous class time or meetings.
+- Share bullet-point lists or agendas for upcoming synchronous class or group time or meetings.

 - Create a text-based whiteboard that everyone in the classroom can see and refer to later.

-- Assign student groups a collaborative assignment.
-Require them to turn in the URL as a graded Assignment.
+- Assign student groups a collaborative assignment as a graded assignment (instructor feature).